 Send your test results of Radeon Pro Duo.

 Cryptocurrency mining performance of Radeon Pro Duo.
 Usually measured in megahashes per second.

 Let's see how good Radeon Pro Duo is for gaming.
 Particular gaming benchmark results are measured in frames per second.
 Comparisons with game system requirements are included, but remember that sometimes official requirements may reflect reality inaccurately.

 Overall Radeon Pro Duo performance compared to nearest competitors among server video cards.

-The nearest Radeon Pro Duo's NVIDIA equivalent is Quadro M5000, which is faster by 3% and higher by 5 positions in our rating.
+We believe that the nearest equivalent to Radeon Pro Duo from NVIDIA is Quadro K6000, which is slower by 3% and lower by 5 positions in our rating.

 Here are some closest NVIDIA rivals to Radeon Pro Duo:

 Here is our recommendation of several graphics cards that are more or less close in performance to the one reviewed.